-The process starts from tenant screening to ensure that only the tenants capable of paying rent, those who will hopefully look after your property are considered, and those with proof of income are allowed to move in.
+The process starts with tenant screening to ensure that only the tenants capable of paying rent, those who will hopefully look after your property are considered, and those with proof of income are allowed to move in.

 How Much Does Property Management Cost?

-Property management fees in Ontario for your rental property depend on a number of factors.
+Property management fees in Toronto for your rental property depend on a number of factors.
 These include the location of the property, the estimated man-hours for running the service, and the level of landlord/property management involvement.

-The primary part of the cost when contracting a property manager in Ontario is the overall management fee, but there are some other additional costs you should be aware of as well.
+The primary part of the cost when contracting a property manager in Toronto is the overall management fee, but there are some other additional costs you should be aware of as well.

 The Typical Property Management Fee

 When you contract a property management company, expect to pay a commission of 6% to 12% of the rental value.
 This fee goes to the management company.
 However, some companies charge a flat rate of $100 to $200 per month, especially when the rental income is relatively low.

 Rental Management Cost Breakdown

 In addition to the property management fee, the landlord/management firm is also expected to meet additional charges for running the premises.
 These charges include:

 - Maintenance charges: To keep the cost of maintenance low, some property management firms opt to work with a number of repair professionals to carry out regular repair works.

 - New tenant placement: Some property managers might charge a fee for getting a tenant into a lease.
 Most of them charge equivalent to one month’s rent.
 These fees are known as leasing fees.
 The rate might be negotiable, but charging a leasing fee is normal in the industry.